PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

 ##### Update an application

 In order to install/update an application, prepare a tar file containing an OPKG package (`.ipk` file) for an MBL application.
-For the detailed explanation how to create a payload for application install/update see [workflow for an application apdate](https://github.com/ARMmbed/mbl-docs/blob/master/Docs/tutorials/update_mbl.md#workflow).
+For a detailed explanation of how to create a payload for an application install/update see the [workflow for an application apdate](https://github.com/ARMmbed/mbl-docs/blob/master/Docs/tutorials/update_mbl.md#workflow).

 To perform an application update, follow these steps: